joe-getcouragenow/shared/doc/domains/LEGAL.md

 ## Problem

-A legal team during Discovery and Deposition phase are often faced with mountains of documents and multimedia.
+A legal team during discovery and deposition phase are often faced with mountains of documents and multimedia.

-Various documents, audio or video may not be in the Legal Teams language.
+Various documents, audio or video may not be in the legal teams language.

-Managing this huge amount of documentation is very inefficient and time consumng for the Legal Team.
-You cant work concurrently, and you are tied to the physical location where the documents exist.
+Managing this huge amount of documentation is very inefficient and time consumng for the legal team.
+You can't work concurrently, and you are tied to the physical location where the documents exist.

 Document exchange with other legal teams slows down the process and is expensive.

-You often need a secure video conference system for court as well as out of court.
+You often need a secure video conference system in and out of court.

 Relavent Terms and Definitions: